 The Minigun could be selected for rates of fire of 2,000 or 4,000 rounds per minute (RPM), while the grenade launcher had a rate of fire of 450 RPM.
 The turret could be aimed 25 degrees upward, 60 degrees downward, and over 230 degrees of arc.
 Although the gunner normally operated the turret, the pilot could fire it in the fixed-forward position in an emergency.
 The gunner also had simple flight controls to allow him to fly the machine in an emergency.

 * The AH-1G arrived at Bien Hoa Air Force Base in South VietNam in August 1967, and found itself in the thick of combat immediately.
 Cobras were used to escort transport helicopter forces and provide fire support for ground operations.
-They were also used in conjunction with fast Hughes OH-6A Cayuse "Loach" scout helicopters in devastatingly effective "hunter-killer" or "pink" teams.
+They were also used in conjunction with fast Hughes OH-6A Cayuse "Loach" scout helicopters in devastatingly effective "hunter-killer" AKA "Pink" teams.
 Cobras were also used in other roles when required, including armed reconnaissance, target spotting, and even search and rescue.
 By the end of 1968, there were 337 Cobras in Vietnam.

 While many gunship crews liked the speed, agility, and hard-to-hit slender lines of the Cobra, there was another faction that preferred the old Huey gunships: the door gunners not only provided additional eyes and ears, they could also lay down suppressive fire to the rear of the helicopter.
 The debate between the two factions went on through the war.